trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Backup With OnlyKey App {#backup-with-onlykey-app}

 {% include callout.html content="**Step 1.** First, you must have a backup key and have this set on your OnlyKey.
-Follow the instructions in the [Generating Keys](#generating-keys) section to create a new key and then follow the instructions in the [Loading Keys](#loading-rsa-keys) section to load and set as backup key." type="primary" %}
+Follow the instructions in the [Generating Keys](#generating-keys) section to create a new key and then follow the instructions in the [Loading Keys](#loading-rsa-keys) section to load and set as backup key." type="default" %}

-{% include callout.html content="**Step 2.** Click on the Backup/Restore tab of the OnlyKey Chrome App." type="primary" %}
+{% include callout.html content="**Step 2.** Click on the Backup/Restore tab of the OnlyKey Chrome App." type="default" %}

 {% include callout.html content="**Step 3.** Click inside the Backup data box and then hold down the 1 button on your OnlyKey for 5 seconds or more and then release.
 This will type out an encrypted backup of your OnlyKey configuration into the box.
-Select save file to save the backup file which has a timestamp so you can keep track of the latest backup file." type="primary" %}
+Select save file to save the backup file which has a timestamp so you can keep track of the latest backup file." type="default" %}

 {% include image.html file="image78.png" max-width="550" %}